Skip to Content

 Dresser was a contemporary of William Morris.
 Both designers were interested in making affordable, well-made decorative objects and ornaments for the home based on floral design.

 However, Morris focused on traditional art and craft techniques for production.
 Dresser, on the other hand, focused on industrial production.
-Christopher Dresser is also famous for his ceramics and art nouveau metal teapot designs.
+Christopher Dresser is famous for his ceramics and art nouveau metal teapot designs.

 Cchristopher-Dresser-design prints

-How To Download The Vintage Flora Design Prints
+How To Download Christopher Dresser Prints

-I think these prints would look lovely printed and hung as a set on a gallery wall.
+These prints would look lovely printed and hung as a set on a gallery wall.
 They would be great for those interested in art design and decoration.

 1. Green Buds, Leaves & Floral Print